darkiesan/CV-EOS-Conversion/README.md

 * `system control-plane` can be translated by mistake to `system system control-plane`

 * The tool is meant to be used on static configlets.
 Any generated configlets by configlet builders should be updated through editing the configlet builder to use new CLI syntax.
+Also convertGenerated2Static.py can be used to convert all generated configlets to static configlets.
+A headsup there is that then altering the script in the configlet builder will not update those configlets converted to static configlets.

 * In interface config mode:
 	`ip igmp query-max-response-time` is meant to change to `igmp query-max-response-time` Right now it is not changed, because it overlaps with a command in `router igmp`.